HackBeanpot/quill/README.md

 gulp server
 ```

+In our application run `npm run watch` instead.

 # Customizing for your event

 ###### _If you're using Quill for your event, please add yourself to this [list][users].
 It takes less than a minute, but knowing that our software is helping real events keeps us going ♥_